AlexandraKapp/blog/README.md

 # blog

-All code that is used in my blog
+I post all code and other resources that I refer to on my blog https://alexandrakapp.blog/ on this repository.